isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

 #### 1. Who is eligible to travel to Hong Kong under the travel bubble arrangement?

-Any person, except holders of Work Permits or S-Passes issued by the Singapore Ministry of Manpower working in the construction, marine shipyard, or process sectors, who has remained in Singapore and/or Hong Kong in the last 14 consecutive days before departing for Hong Kong SAR.
+Any person, except holders of Work Permits or S-Passes issued by the Singapore Ministry of Manpower working in the construction, marine shipyard, or process sectors, who has remained in Singapore and/or Hong Kong in the last 14 consecutive days before departing for Hong Kong.

-Eligible persons, who intend to travel from Singapore to Hong Kong SAR, must meet the requirements laid out by the Hong Kong Government, which include:
+Eligible persons, who intend to travel from Singapore to Hong Kong, must meet the requirements laid out by the Hong Kong Government, which include:
 - staying in Singapore and/or Hong Kong in the last 14 days before departure
 - taking a designated flight from Singapore to Hong Kong
 - undergoing a COVID-19 polymerase chain reaction (PCR) test in Singapore within 72 hours before the scheduled departure time of the designated flight from Singapore to Hong Kong at one of [clinics or testing centres](https://go.gov.sg/covid19pcrtestproviders) designated by the Singapore Government